-- Application of organic manure (through FYM, Poultry Manure/ Vermicompost) in order to maintain the soil fertility.
+- Application of organic manure (through FYM, Poultry Manure/Vermicompost) in order to maintain the soil fertility.
 Tailoring the fertilizer dose after soil testing. - Application of seed rate depending upon the minimum germination percentage of seed (70%) as well as seed size. - Follow the correct sequence of seed treatment chemicals and bio-inoculants which should be FIR (Fungicide, Insecticide and Rhizobium/PSB/Micorrhiza). - Do not mix fertilizer with seed while sowing.
 Instead, use of Ferti-seed-drill is advised. - As far as possible, sowing may be done during the recommended time (Second week of June to First week of July) while ensuring at least 100 mm monsoon rainfall. - For weed management in soybean, the most efficient measures include Manual Weeding, Inter-cultivation using Dora/Kulpa and Use of chemical herbicides.
-The priority for the same may be accorded as per the suitability. - Use of only recommended chemicals are advised for control of weed, insectpests and diseases. - In order to get the desired results, use of recommended quantity of water (120 litre/ha for power sprayer and 500 litre/ha for knapsack sprayer) while spraying the coastly chemicals is advised. - To avoid shattering losses, harvest the soybean crop after immediately after attaining physiological maturity (turning the pod color to grey/black).
+The priority for the same may be accorded as per the suitability. - Use of only recommended chemicals are advised for control of weed, insectpests and diseases. - During last few years, the caterpillares are seen feeding on the floral part of soybean.
+Therefore it is recommended to apply the spray of recommended insecticides immediately even during the flowering stage.

+- In order to get the desired results, use of recommended quantity of water (120 litre/ha for power sprayer and 500 litre/ha for knapsack sprayer) while spraying the coastly chemicals is advised. - To avoid shattering losses, harvest the soybean crop after immediately after attaining physiological maturity (turning the pod color to grey/black).
 The harvested crop should be allowed for sun-drying for 2-3 days after which can be shifted to threshing floor. - In order to maintain seed purity, uproot the plants of other varieties 2-3 times distinguishing the plant type, leaf shape, pubescence and flower color. - Store the soybean seed at clean, aerated room on an appropriate platform while avoiding direct contact with moisture.